i7/counterfeit-monkey/tools/README.md

 See https://github.com/erkyrath/glulxe

-I simply added the line ”#define VM_PROFILING 1” to the beginning of the glulxe.h header file before compiling.
+The line ”/* #define VM_PROFILING (1) */” in the glulxe.h header file must be uncommented before compiling.

 - Git compiled with RemGlk (for regression testing with RegTest)